Azure/AgentBaker/e2e/windows/README.md

 # Introduction of Windows E2E
 ## Summary
 Windows E2E is used to validate the latest change of windows cse package automatically.
-We current support three versions of windows images: windows 2019 containerd, windows 2022 containerd gen1 and windows 2022 containerd gen2.
+We currently support three versions of windows images: windows 2019 containerd, windows 2022 containerd gen1 and windows 2022 containerd gen2.

 ## Code Path
 ```bash